Al-Azhar University: Beginnings under the Fatimids

+In 988 CE, it was Ya'qub ibn Killis, the first Vizier of the Fatimid Empire, who officially designated Al-Azhar as a center for higher learning.
+He personally established a regular program of study and hired a permanent staff of 35 scholars to teach Islamic jurisprudence, law, and other sciences.

 The Fatimid caliphs always encouraged scholars and jurists to have their study-circles and gatherings in this mosque and thus it was turned into a madrasa which has the claim to be considered as the oldest such institution still functioning.
 The mosque provided teaching on a variety of subjects from a variety of scholars.
 According to Syed Farid Alatas, these subjects included Islamic law and jurisprudence, Arabic grammar, Islamic astronomy, Islamic philosophy, and logic.
 Under the Fatimids, Al-Azhar also notably promoted Shia Islam.

 Saladin

-In the 12th century, following the overthrow of the Isma'ili Fatimid dynasty, Saladin (the founder of the Sunni Ayyubid dynasty) converted Al-Azhar to a Shafi'ite Sunni center of learning.
+In the 12th century, following the overthrow of the Isma'ili Fatimid dynasty, Saladin (the founder of the Sunni Ayyubid dynasty) converted Al-Azhar to a Shafi'ite Sunni centre of learning.
 Therefore, "he had all the treasures of the palace, including the books, sold over a period of ten years.
 Many were burned, thrown into the Nile, or thrown into a great heap, which was covered with sand, so that a regular "hill of books" was formed and the soldiers used to sole their shoes with the fine bindings.
 The number of books said to have been disposed of varies from 120,000 to 2,000,000."
 Abd-el-latif delivered lectures on Islamic medicine at Al-Azhar, while according to legend the Jewish philosopher Maimonides delivered lectures on medicine and astronomy there during the time of Saladin though no historical proof has corroborated this.

 Saladin introduced the college system in Egypt, which was also adopted in Al-Azhar.
 Under this system, the college was a separate institution within the mosque compound, with its own classrooms, dormitories and a library.